SOTA-RAG Series

 #RAG#LLM#SOTA

 Today we are announcing a new blog series called state-of-the-art (SOTA) retrieval augmented generation (RAG), SOTA RAG for short.
-RAG has been all over the web in the last couple of months and despite some nay-sayers, it is here to stay.
+Retrieval augmented generation RAG has been all over the web in the last couple of months and despite some nay-sayers, it is here to stay.

 But, as we said before, RAG is not new, every self-respecting AI company has a blog about it.
 Why should you bother reading ours over any of the thousands of blogs out there on the internet?

 Most implementations, RAG examples, and blogs don’t go much further than the “cute demo on a laptop phase”.
-They use a couple of hundred PDFs (if even that many), create embeddings, store them in a vector store and implement a simple KNN-based retriever to answer user questions.
+They use a couple of hundred PDFs (if even that many), create embeddings, store them in a vector database and implement a simple KNN-based retriever to answer user questions using similarity search.

 While this creates a compelling demo, it’s a far cry from what a production-level RAG pipeline looks like.